0xr001/TryHackMe-Walkthrough/Phishing-Emails-1/README.md

 **Finding the Original Sender:** The easiest way for finding the original sender is by looking for the *X-Originating-IP* header.
 This header is *important* since it tells you the *IP address* of the computer that had sent the email.
 If you cannot find the *X-Originating-IP* header, then you will have to sift through the Received headers to find the sender's IP address.

 Once the email sender's *IP address* is found, you can search for it at [http://www.arin.net/](http://www.arin.net/).
-You should now be given results letting you know to which ISP (Internet Service Provider) or webhost the *IP address* belongs.
+You should now be given results letting you know to which ISP (Internet Service Provider) or web-host the *IP address* belongs.
 Now, if you are tracking a spam email, you can send a complaint to the owner of the originating IP address.
 Be sure to include all the headers of the email when filing a complaint.

 ### Answer The Questions Below